hjespers/node-red-contrib-solace/README.md

     npm install node-red-contrib-solace

-Edit your settings.js (also in the node-red root directory) and add the following Solace configuration parameters anywhere after the line that looks like

-    module.exports = {
+Edit your settings.js (also in the node-red root directory) and add the following Solace configuration parameters anywhere after module.exports = {

     // Retry time in milliseconds for Solace connections
     solaceReconnectTries: 0,